 It is a long drawn-out and fiddly process for our teams to paint mock Tudor homes, not that we mind of course (!) because we don’t have large, flat and smooth wall areas to paint as of course we have to deal with each panel separately.

-So as you can see form the images, we had to mask up each part of the woodwork, deal with the rendered areas, and then remove the masking afterwards and re-paint the black beams.
+So as you can see from the images, we had to mask up each part of the woodwork, deal with the rendered wall areas, and then remove the masking afterwards and re-paint the black beams.

 This is another view of us wrapping up the building, this time, from the road.

 We often use marine paint for finishing off the mock Tudor beams due to it’s excellent weathering abilities, after all if a paint can stand years away at sea on a boat, then a bit of the old Yorkshire rain and drizzle will be nothing!

 We then spray applied NPA fine grade textured masonry coating to the exterior walls of the house.

 We then removed the masking and repainted by hand, all the Tudor beams.